 In-Silico RNA Therapeutic and Biomarker Discovery

 Biomedical data might hold the key to finding the cure for currently incurable diseases.
-Our mission is to reduce the complexity of RNA-seq data into plausible candidates for drug and biomarker development.
+Our mission is to reduce the complexity of biomedical data into innovative therapeutic solutions.

 How does SpliceCore work?